► Audi Q5 Sportback driven in the UK

 The Q5 Sportback has the same interior design architecture with the A5 and A6, as well as the Q6 e-Tron SUV.
 That includes quirks and oddities like a weirdly-shaped steering wheel with fiddly haptic buttons, an enormous panel that houses the driver’s instruments and Android-based central infotainment display – as well as active ambient lighting that includes strokes of green light when the indicators are on.

-When driving the A5, I cried out for the return of the bright and tactile brushed metal trim from Audis of old.
+When driving the A5, we cried out for the return of the bright and tactile brushed metal trim from Audis of old.
 For the Q5, you can spec some nicer trim pieces on certain variant, including one that looks like brushed aluminium.
 Shame the ‘aluminium’ isn’t real.

 In the second row, tall adults can sit behind tall adults perfectly well, though the door opening feels a little small and it’s a little gloomy if you don’t spec the glass roof.
 Like the last Q5, you can recline your seat but for this generation, you can slide the seat bench to enable more legroom or more boot space.
 Sitting back to back between this and the SUV, the Sportback happily offers no real difference in headroom or legroom, too – despite the much more rakish roofline.